List of 50 Hobbies & Interests for Your Resume in 2024

 • Camping

 We know!
 That’s a lot of examples to look through!
-You can always list a slew of things you enjoy on your resume outline and narrow it down when you build your actual resume.
+You can always list a slew of things you enjoy on your resume outline and narrow it down when you create a resume.
 We’ve also got some simple resume templates from Google Docs with a section just for hobbies and interests.

 Remember, your hobbies are supposed to be for your enjoyment.
 If you don’t think you have any hobbies for your resume that will work, that’s okay, too!